marcelomgarcia/InvenioRDM/README.md

 1. [Lock Python dependencies](https://inveniordm.docs.cern.ch/install/build-setup-run/#python-dependencies).
 1. [Build, setup and run the containerized preview](https://inveniordm.docs.cern.ch/install/build-setup-run/#option-2-containerized-preview).

-## InvenioDRM Starter
+## InvenioRDM Starter

-[InvenioDRM Starter](https://starter.front-matter.io/) is a pre-configured Invenio instance that includes the InvenioDRM module.
+[InvenioRDM Starter](https://starter.front-matter.io/) is a pre-configured Invenio instance that includes the InvenioRDM module.
 It is designed to be used as a starting point for building your own Invenio-based applications.